aziehe/aziehe/README.md

 👋 Hi, I’m @aziehe

-👀 I’m working at TU Berlin and I'm interested in machine learning and signal processing.
+.. working at TU Berlin and interested in machine learning and signal processing.

 <!---